 You often hear the word “indulgent” to describe pancakes, as if they should just be an occasional treat.
-That may be true about most pancake recipes, but these are different in the best possible way.
+That may be true about most pancake recipes, but these Harvest Oat Pancakes are different in the best possible way.
 While they sure taste indulgent–studded with apple, wafting of pumpkin spice and textured with nuts and raisins– they are good for you too!
-Besides all those nourishing goodies, they are made with 100% whole grain oats, some of which are whirred into flour on a food processor and the rest stirred into the batter for hearty texture.
-Bursting with autumn flavor, they are a special treat on a weekend morning —one you can feel good about enjoying anytime.
+Besides all those nourishing goodies, they are made with 100% whole grain oats, some of which are whirred into flour in a food processor and the rest stirred into the batter for hearty texture.
+Bursting with autumn flavor, they are a special treat on a weekend morning.

 1 medium sweet apple, such as honey crisp or gala, unpeeled, cut into ½-inch pieces